 is a Staff Psychologist at Student Counseling Services.
 She has been trained in dynamic, interpersonal, supportive, cognitive behavioral and dialectical behavioral therapies.
 She has been involved in research in psychotherapy techniques and graduate student development as well as schizophrenia and first-episode psychosis.
 Her interests include cross-cultural and minority identity formation, interpersonal and relationship issues and adjustment to life transitions.

 is a Pre-doctoral Fellow at the Wellness Center.
 She is in the doctoral program in Clinical Psychology at the City University of New York.
-She has received training in psychodynamic therapy and couples' work.
-Her interests include mind-body disorders, psychotherapy integration, psychological testing, and psychotherapy process research.
-She is also the manuscript coordinator for Psychoanalytic Psychology.
+She has received training in psychodynamic therapy and couple work.
+Her interests include psychotherapy integration and the role of culture and religion in psychotherapy.

 is a Pre-doctoral Fellow at the Wellness Center.
-He is in the doctoral program in Clinical Psychology at the City University of New York.
-He has been trained in psychodynamic and cognitive behavioral therapies.
+She is in the doctoral program in Clinical Psychology at the City University of New York.
+Angelica has been trained in psychodynamic and cognitive behavioral therapies and her interests include trauma, stress management, and minority identity development.

 Hannah Wallerstein is a Pre-doctoral Fellow at the Wellness Center.